moditect/moditect/README.md

 ...
 ```

-The optional `jvmVersion` element allows to define for which JVM version the module descriptor should be created.
+The optional `jvmVersion` element allows to define which JVM version the module descriptor should target
+(leveraging the concept of multi-release JARs).
-When defined, the module descriptor will be put into `META-INF/versions/${jvmVersion}`, otherwise it will be put into the root of the final JAR.
+When defined, the module descriptor will be put into `META-INF/versions/${jvmVersion}`.
+The value must be `9` or greater.
+The special value `NONE` can be used to add the descriptor to the root of the final JAR.
+By default, `9` is used, i.e. module descriptors will go into `META-INF/versions/9`.
+This is to ensure a maximum of compatibility with older libraries scanning class files that may fail when encountering the `module-info.class` file
+(and chances are much lower that such tool will look for class files under `META-INF/versions/...`).
+For tools aware of the module system the effect of having the module descriptor in the JAR root and under `META-INF/versions/9` should be the same.

 The following configuration options exist for the `<module>` configuration element: